Success85/alu-shell/README.md

-This is a readme file for the shells, I/O, and filters projects.
+This is a readme file for the shell scripting assignments on linux